emuvi/adcommon/README.md

 # AdCommon

-AdCommon is a library with all the common functionality of the AdMister applications.
+AdCommon is a library for applications with all the common functionality of the AdMister applications.